Australian Research Centre for Aerospace Automation: History

 ARCAA was the brainchild of the late Professor Rod Walker from QUT's then School of Engineering Systems; QUT's Professor Jonathan Roberts (when he was at CSIRO); and Professor Peter Corke from QUT's School of Electrical Engineering and Computer Systems (when he was at CSIRO).

 In 2008, QUT and CSIRO entered into a five-year research joint venture agreement for the creation of the Australian Research Centre for Aerospace Automation.
-The establishment of the physical Centre was co-funded through the Queensland State Government’s Smart State Research Facilities Fund.
+The establishment of the physical Centre was co-funded through the Queensland Government’s Smart State Research Facilities Fund.

 In 2013, ARCAA entered into a new phase of operations, as the joint venture between QUT and CSIRO ended.
 The strong research collaboration between QUT and CSIRO has continued however, especially on the flagship research project, Project ResQu.

 ARCAA research interests included Unmanned aerial system topics, airspace automation and related fields.
 It was the co-organiser of the annual international robotics event UAV Outback Challenge since 2007.